 Your lunch should always be unique.
 It should remind you that you are working hard to enjoy the little pleasures of life.
 You are making the big bucks so you can buy healthy ingredients to cook and consume.
 Did some of you frown when I mentioned making the big bucks?
 Come ‘on!
 Just a joke.
 But let’s be honest, we work hard, we play hard, and we must eat healthily – we must enjoy the best.

-People (friends, family members, and readers) usually asked me how to make a simple salad.
+People (friends, family members, and readers) usually asked me to make a simple salad.
 My response, you make it with what you have on hand and what you feel like eating on a particular day.
-Most of the times many of us eat with our eyes first then with the mouth.
-When I visualize a plate of food, I will imagine the taste and try to figure out either how it was made or how I can make my own version.
+Most of the time, many of us eat with our eyes first, then with the mouth.
+When I visualize a plate of food, I will imagine the taste and try to figure out how it was made or how to make my version.

 Usually, an idea is developed while looking at someone else’s creation.
 Or better yet, if you are like me, great ideas will come while showering – LOL.
-Have you ever had a full conversation with yourself in the shower?
+Have you ever had an entire conversation with yourself in the shower?
 You are not crazy!
 Don’t believe what people say when you come up with your best ideas in weird places.
-We all have our ways and this is what makes each of us very unique.
+We all have our ways, which makes each of us very unique.
 Like this particular dish, Grilled Shrimp Salad with Spinach, Beet, Papaya, and Kiwi.

 Many people will say that many salad recipes take too long to make.
 My simple response to you would be, why do you go food shopping?
 We buy ingredients to make delicious meals and why should we make the same type of meals every week.
 Who wants to live a boring cooking life?
 Not me certainly.